yurakomarnitskyi/recipe-app-api/README.md

 ## Opportunities

-The project presents an API where Token authorization is implemented, the user can create a world recipe with ingredients, tags, and you can also upload photos to them.
+The project presents an API where Token authorization is implemented, the user can create a recipe with ingredients, tags, and you can also upload photos to them.
 This REST API uses CRUD operations.

 ### Technology